minecraftforum/rules-archive/rules/minecraft_xbox360_edition/rules.markdown

   All images and videos should be properly embedded within your posts.
 Content which is not embedded may be removed.
 If you need assistance embedding your images, please see [Opeth's image guide](http://img.mcf.li/images.jpg).
   If you require help with video embedding, please see [DanielleStarr's video guide](http://img.mcf.li/video_guide.png).

+### Videos, Live Streams & Tutorials

+* Do not post YouTube channel links; Only video links, livestream links and tutorials are allowed
+* Griefing videos are not allowed
+* Posts to announce a livestream restarting are allowed
+* Do not post any Sub4Sub or similar topics
+* Do not post topics which require a member to subscribe to you in return for any prize, listing or similar

+### Creation Help

+This section is for requesting advice in order to improve your videos/images/creations, asking for software help to assist your creations and a place to seek actors/participants in your projects.

+* This section is not for sharing videos
+* Linking to YouTube channels is not allowed
+* Recruitment topics for griefing videos are not allowed
+* Do not post topics which require a member to subscribe to you in return for any prize, listing or similar